OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/mpi-setup.md

 ```

 # Next Step
-After you finish configuring the Kubeflow MPI Operator, continue to [donitoring GPUs with Prometheus and Grafana](../docs/monitoring-setup.md).
+After you finish configuring the Kubeflow MPI Operator, continue to [Step 7: Monitoring GPUs with Prometheus and Grafana](../docs/monitoring-setup.md).